 Each course is divided up into modules and units.
 Modules cover a broad subject, such as Basic Electricity, and are made up of units, which are like lessons.
 Each unit has a quiz at the end that you must take before you move on to the next unit.
 And most modules end with an exam.

 The Training Process:

-- If you have questions, ask them in the Ask the Teacher Forums.
-It may seem like there’s a lot of distance between us and you, this being an online course, but our job is to help you become a better tech.
-If you need something explained in a different way, or broken down a bit more than how we present it in a lesson, we are more than happy to do that.
+- If you get stuck or have questions, our appliance repair experts are on standby in the Ask the Teacher Forums to help.
+It may seem like there’s a lot of distance between us and you, this being an online course, but that doesn’t stop us from doing all we can to make you a better tech.
+If you need something explained in a different way than how we present it in a lesson, or broken down a bit more, we are more than happy to help.

 “But What About Hands-on-Training?”

-The long answer: The reason this method works is that we aren't teaching how to disassemble an appliance or change parts (that’s what service manuals are for).
-We teach the troubleshooting skills so that, when you show up at a home to fix a freezer that doesn’t freeze or a dryer that doesn’t dry—no matter the make or model—you know where to look, what to test, and what to do to fix the problem.
+The reason online training works is that your brain is your most important tool as an appliance repair technician.
+And it’s your brain, not your hands, that will do most of the work.
+Our ‘brains-on’ training will teach you troubleshooting skills so that, when you show up at a home to fix a freezer that doesn’t freeze or a dryer that doesn’t dry—no matter the make or model—your brain knows where to look, what to test, and what to do to fix the problem.

 - You can work on your own appliances, or those of your friends and family

 - You can get junk/used appliances (from Craigslist for example) to work on at home

 - Or you can dive straight into taking repair jobs on the side, starting very slowly